-Who wants to join a party without privacy and security, one of the reasons why third-party cookies will no longer be able to join the crowd.
-However, this leaves the party planners (online advertisers) blind when it comes to personalizing events (Ads) and creating an ideal online experience (UX).
+Who wants to join a party without privacy and security?
+This is one of the reasons why third-party cookies will no longer be able to join the crowd.
+However, this leaves the party planners (online advertisers) blind when it comes to personalizing events (ads) and creating an ideal online experience (UX).

 What Will Replace Third-party Cookies?

-As we approach the deadline to opt out of third-party cookies, some alternatives are already in the mix to ensure advertising agencies can continue a smooth journey.
-With time ticking, you can anticipate many other innovative options to be made available in the near future.
+As we approach the deadline to opt-out of third-party cookies, some alternatives are already in the mix to ensure advertising agencies can manage PPC effectively.
+With time ticking, you can anticipate many other innovative options that will be made available in the near future.

 Google’s Browser-based Model

-Rather than collect individual data, this model is based on collecting data from users and grouping them into similar interest segments that online advertisers can later leverage to target ads with.
+Rather than collect individual data, this model collects data from users and groups them into similar interest segments that online advertisers can later leverage to target ads with.